hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-OnChainPrivacy.md

     node simpleOnChainPrivacy.js
     ```

-    Two transactions are created and mined.
-The first transaction initiates the onchain privacy group
-    and the second transaction adds the members.

-    `findPrivacyGroup` finds and displays the privacy group created by the two transactions.
+    The onchain privacy group is created with two members. `findPrivacyGroup` finds and displays the
+    created privacy group.

 !!! tip
     In the Orion logs for Orion 1 and Orion 2, `PrivacyGroupNotFound` errors are displayed.
 The errors